Last week you noticed your teeth were a little more sensitive than usual.

 BIDH also has the most up-to-date and advanced dental technologies, such as Digital Smile Design (DSD) technology, which is used in cosmetic dental treatments like veneers to simulate treatment results and improve accuracy and patient satisfaction.

-BIDH is a great choice for all your dental needs with a focus on dental implants, porcelain veneers, and orthodontic care.
+Additionally, BIDH is a great choice for all your dental needs, focusing on dental implants, porcelain veneers, and orthodontic care.

 Learn more: Bangkok International Dental Hospital Review: Why You Should Visit